Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Problem Formulation and Methodology

 \subsection{Physics-Structured Domain Randomization (PSDR)}

-Bridging the reality gap in physical sciences requires more than just adding Gaussian noise.
-Real-world seismic data is distorted by the unknown 3-D earth structures, complex scattering, and site and sensor responses that standard simulations cannot capture.
-To ensure our model generalizes to real data without ever seeing them during training, we propose Physics-Structured Domain Randomization (PSDR).
+Bridging the sim-to-real gap in physical sciences requires more than standard data augmentation (e.g., Gaussian noise).
+Real-world sensor data is heavily distorted by unmodeled 3D environmental heterogeneities and complex signal scattering.
+To ensure robust generalization, we propose Physics-Structured Domain Randomization (PSDR).

-The core idea is simple: instead of unstable domain adaptation to align real data with synthetic distributions, we make our simulations as chaotic and diverse as the real world.
-We define our data generation process as:
+Rather than relying on unstable domain adaptation algorithms to align features, PSDR explicitly randomizes the underlying physical generative process.
+We define our data generation pipeline as:

-where $S$ is the physics-based wavefield simulator.
-We introduce four specific types of randomization to mimic real-world entropy:
+where $S$ is the physics-based simulator.
+We introduce four specific types of randomization to mimic real-world entropy (detailed hyperparameters are provided in Appendix A):

-\begin{itemize} \item \textbf{Earth Structure ($\phi$):} Standard simulations assume a single, perfect 1D Earth model.
-The real crust, however, is heterogeneous.
-To prevent the model from memorizing a specific velocity structure, we sample from a library of 17 distinct 1D velocity models derived from CRUST1.0 \cite{laske2013update} for the Southern California region during synthetic generation.
-This forces the network to learn wave features that are invariant to the propagation medium. \item \textbf{Signal Distortion ($\mathcal{T}$):} Real waveforms are different from theoretical predictions due to unmodeled 3D scattering and site effects \cite{sato2012seismic}.
-We apply stochastic time shifts and amplifications, and we also superimpose simulated scattering coda (exponentially decaying tails) following the body waves.
-This serves as a regularization to prevent the model from overfitting to the unrealistically clean 1D Green's functions and promote using the full wavetrain data. \item \textbf{Realistic Noise ($\mathbf{n}$):} Gaussian noise cannot capture the complex spectral properties of Earth's background vibration (e.g., ocean microseisms or traffic).
-We strictly sample noise vectors $\mathbf{n}$ from a library of real-world ambient recordings and superimpose them onto synthetics.
-This teaches the model to separate signal from realistic noise sources. \item \textbf{Network Availability ($\mathcal{M}$):} Real sensors can fail or have gaps in data collection.
-We apply a stochastic masking operator $\mathcal{M}$ (Bernoulli dropout) to randomly discard stations during training, to make the model robust to sparse and variable geometries. \end{itemize}
+\begin{enumerate}[leftmargin=*, itemsep=1pt] \item \textbf{Generative Environment ($\phi$):} Standard simulations assume a single, perfect medium.
+To prevent memorization of a specific environment, we uniformly sample from a library of 17 distinct 1D velocity models during generation.
+This forces the network to learn features invariant to the propagation medium. \item \textbf{Signal Distortion ($\mathcal{T}$):} Real signals deviate from theoretical predictions due to 3D scattering.
+We apply stochastic phase shifts and amplitude scaling, and superimpose a simulated scattering coda (exponentially decaying tails).
+This regularizes the model against over-relying on idealized Green's functions. \item \textbf{Realistic Noise Injection ($\mathbf{n}$):} Gaussian noise fails to capture complex environmental vibrations.
+We strictly sample noise vectors $\mathbf{n}$ from a massive library of real-world ambient recordings, teaching the model to disentangle true signals from structured background noise. \item \textbf{Variable-Geometry Masking ($\mathcal{M}$):} To handle dynamic array geometries and telemetry failures, we apply a stochastic masking operator (sensor dropout) during training.
+This forces the model to recover the physical state from subsets of varying cardinality ($N \sim 30-50$). \end{enumerate}